jonathan-bower/DataScienceResources/README.md

 * [plot.ly](http://plot.ly) - A web visualization and data processing platform
 * [blockspring](http://blockspring.com) - Share code and visualizations through a single platform
 * [dot.append](http://enjalot.github.io/dot-append/) - Ian Johnson (enjalot) goes through several live-coding examples using D3
+* [Text Visualization Plots](#http://textvis.lnu.se/) - Interactive site with different types of text visualization for different problems.

 ### Design Theory
-The importance of design theory in data visualization and presentations could not be understated.
-Through better understanding of design theory and principles, a data scientist can convey more information and meaning in their presentations.
+The importance of design theory in data visualization, story telling and presentations could not be understated.
+It can take great content and make it confusing or virtually unusable, or it can make content sing and connect with the audience.
+Through better understanding of design theory, UI principles, a data scientist (or anyone) can convey more understandable information to the intended audience and give a strong story to their content.
+* [Slidedeck on Data Storytelling & Visualization ](http://higherlogicdownload.s3.amazonaws.com/AMSTAT/62ac7e8c-c7ec-4e98-b58b-dd540bf9e0d9/UploadedImages/dvc2014/Veena%20MendirattaASA%20Storytelling%20with%20Data%20Visualization.pdf) - Overview of different story structures and how to tell a story with data.
 * [Accelerating Understanding Through Data Visualization](http://www.accenture.com/SiteCollectionDocuments/PDF/Accenture-Accellerating-Understanding-Through-Data-Visualization.pdf) - Accenture White paper on Data Visualization

 ### Ipython Notebook Tutorials